Dinesh8352/Sagar-classes/README.md

 # Sagar-classes

-git commit== which is used to commit the code changes
+git checkout == which is used to change the branch by using like this git checkout teja

+here teja is a new branch